assilko/gpt3-model-app/README.md

 ## Introduction

-This is a code repository a ChatGPT-3 Model Web Application.
+This is a code repository for a ChatGPT-3 Model Web Application.

 # Screenshot